Generator Sound Art: Generator Experimental Music Gallery

 "When I started thinking about the artists that I knew working with sound, and some of them had given shows in Europe and other places, and there was no real place for them in New York, I thought it would be exciting to invite these people to come and do it here."

 Performances / live events

-The following is an abridged chronology of public events to have taken place in the different Generator spaces from 1991–1992.
+The following is an abridged chronology of public events to have taken place in the different Generator spaces from 1991 to 1992.